 - 50-70 years of age

-- Unemployed
+- Unemployed or under-employed

 - Legally entitled to work in Canada

 - Experience barriers to employment

 Due to limited seats there is a selection process for eligible applicants.

 NOTE: There is no tuition fee for this program and a student stipend is provided.